devRMoreira/42_pipex/pipex.md

 Output redirection means you write the result of your task into the notebook, replacing its content.
 Example: grep a1 < infile | wc -w > outfile means you count the words found and write the result in the notebook called outfile.

-### Append Output Redirection (`>>`)
-Similar to output redirection, but instead of replacing, you add the result to the end of the notebook.
-Example: cmd >> file means you add the result of your task to the end of the notebook called file.

-### Heredoc (`<<`)
-Imagine you keep writing until you see a special word that tells you to stop.
-Heredoc means you keep reading input until you see a specific word (LIMITER), then you use that input for your task.
-Example: cmd << LIMITER | cmd1 >> file means you keep reading until you see "LIMITER", then send the input through the tube to another task and add the result to the notebook.

 ### Main checklist